PostgreSQL Query Optimization: Revealing SQL Plan Directive Details

 The PostgreSQL query planner follows these general steps:

-1. Plan generation: The planner creates possible execution plans for scanning each table in the query
+1. Plan generation: It first creates multiple possible execution plans for scanning each table in the query.
+The planner creates possible execution plans for scanning each table in the query

-2. Path evaluation: It analyzes data structures called “paths” (simplified plan representations)
+2. Path evaluation: Then, It analyzes data structures called “paths” (simplified plan representations)

-4. Plan selection: The lowest-cost path becomes the full execution plan
+4. Plan selection: Next, it selects the lowest-cost path as the optimal execution plan.

 Revealing Query Plan Details with EXPLAIN